 so that they will prioritize correcting this issue.

-Why does it say "Unable to finish sync, Check your network connection" even though I am connected to the internet?
+Why does it say "Unable to finish sync, Fitbit Unavailable (500)" or "Unable to finish sync, Check your network connection"?

 Fitbit currently has a bug with active calories which can cause this error message to appear.
 Click here to learn more